Industrial Hearing Screening in Nebraska: What Employers and Workers Should Know

 Patient Care Coordinator

-Hello, I’m Corey!
-I'm recently married and am loving life with my husband and our sweet dog and cat.
-I’m all about being outdoors, whether it’s hiking, rock climbing, or kayaking somewhere beautiful.
-I love traveling, finding new adventures, and soaking up as much nature as I can along the way.
+Meet Corey!
+She is recently married and loving life with her husband and their sweet dog and cat.
+She is all about being outdoors, whether it's hiking, rock climbing, or kayaking somewhere beautiful.
+She loves traveling, finding new adventures, and soaking up as much nature as she can along the way.

 Mickaela Jenkins